dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 #### Cross-validation

 There are different variations of the cross-validation approach.
 The most well-known ones are K-fold cross-validation and Leave-one-out cross-validation (LOOCV).
-However, blindly using these techniques without considering different assumptions can reach different conclusions.
+However, blindly using these techniques without considering different assumptions can reach to wrong conclusions.
 For example in case of a classification problem, if your dataset is severely imbalanced stratified K-fold should be used.
 Interested readers should look into [Sckit-learn](https://scikit-learn.org/stable/modules/cross_validation.html) documentation which provides API for the following cross-validation methods:

 - K-fold